8 Smart Tips for Paying for College

 A college degree can be affordable if you hatch a smart plan.
 (Extra credit for starting before high school.)

-As of 2019, America’s collective college debt is now almost $1.5 trillion.
+As of 2021, America's collective college debt is now almost $1.7 trillion.
 Yes, trillion.
-(If you stacked that many dollar bills on top of one another, they would reach more than 99,000 miles into the atmosphere, which is about 40 percent of the way to the moon!)
+(If you stacked that many dollar bills on top of one another, they would reach nearly halfway to the moon!)
 Astronomical numbers aside, there are plenty of smart ways to plan how to pay for college, says certified financial planner Joe Messinger, cofounder and director of college planning at Capstone Wealth Partners in Dublin, Ohio.
-Here’s how to help your family emerge from those college years in solid financial shape.
+Here's how to help your family emerge from those college years in solid financial shape.

 Most families pay for college through a combination of savings, monthly cash flow, and financial aid, says college-financing expert Mark Kantrowitz, publisher of Savingforcollege.com.
 If you can start saving 10 or so years before college, put a chunk of money into a low-fee index fund.
 If you can start even earlier, consider opening a 529 plan, in which savings grow tax-free for qualified educational expenses.
 (To maximize your family's financial aid prospects, Kantrowitz says it's best for a parent to own the 529 account, not a grandparent, and to have the child as the beneficiary.)